mothur/mothur.github.io/_wiki/chimera.perseus.md

 -   1.40.0 - Rewrite of threaded code.
 Default processors=Autodetect
     number of available processors and use all available.
 -   1.47.0 Adds removechimeras parameter to chimera commands to auto remove chimeras from files. [\#795](https://github.com/mothur/mothur/issues/795)
+-   1.48.0 Significant speed improvements to command's split by sample process.